Learn more and get your questions answered in a no-cost kidney education class.

 People on dialysis work with a renal dietitian who discusses meal plans and provides lists of foods that are recommended and ones to avoid.
 Each month after blood is drawn, your dietitian will go over your current lab values and use this information to make individualized recommendations for your diet.

 Be prepared and you will have a much easier time at the grocery store.
-Here are some tips on what to do before you even step foot in the supermarket.

 Once you’re at the supermarket, keep in mind the following tips to make the most out of your grocery shopping experience.